 Sometimes we forget that fitness can come in many forms and doesn’t always require a lot of structure or a hardcore workout.
 If you can’t make it to your usual group exercise class or have access to equipment, consider alternatives forms of movement.

 Take a walk with family or friends.
 Try a group activity that happens to involve some form of activity.
+Toss some resistance bands into your bag when you travel and adapt kettlebell or dumbbell workout with bands.
 Remember that movement is movement!
 It all counts.

 3. Try following at at-home workout that relies on bodyweight or small props, such as Pilates, yoga, or barre.